 OVERVIEW

-STAGE 2: Embark on an enchanting 8-day journey from Aumont-Aubrac to Conques, where the rugged beauty of the Aubrac region unfolds at every turn.
-This self-guided walk immerses you in a landscape shaped by the age-old tradition of transhumance, revealing vistas of serene valleys, lush meadows, and charming medieval villages.
+Embark on an enchanting 8-day journey from Aumont-Aubrac to Conques, where the rugged beauty of the Aubrac region unfolds at every turn.
+This self-guided walk immerses you in a landscape shaped by the age-old tradition of transhumance, revealing vistas of serene valleys, lush meadows and charming medieval villages.

-Encounter the rich culture and history that grace the ancient paths of this Camino de Santiago route, allowing you to sip from the well of local gastronomy and hospitality.
-Each stage leads to delightful discoveries, from the stone architecture of Saint-Côme-d’Olt to the magnificent abbey in Conques, creating an unforgettable tapestry woven with nature’s serenity and human craftsmanship.
+Journey along the ancient paths of this Camino de Santiago route, where you’ll discover a wealth of culture and history, along with exceptional local gastronomy and hospitality.
+Each stage unveils delightful discoveries, from the stone architecture of Saint-Côme-d’Olt to the magnificent abbey in Conques, creating an unforgettable experience that blends nature’s serenity with human craftsmanship.

 Highlights